 Test Your Website:

-• Automated Recommendations
+- Automated Recommendations

-The best features of HTTP/3 and QUIC
+7 Best Features of HTTP/3 and QUIC

 The new features in HTTP/3 and QUIC can help make server connections faster, more secure, and more reliable.

-Even though the features below are frequently referred to as the features of HTTP/3, most of them come from the QUIC layer.
+Even though the features below are frequently referred to as the features of H3, most of them come from the QUIC layer.
 As mentioned above, HTTP/3 simply provides the application layer on top of these transport-layer features.

 Note that the following section only includes a selection of the features of HTTP/3 and QUIC.
 For the full feature list, consult RFC 8999, 9000, 9001, and 9002 for QUIC and RFC 9114, 9204, and 9218 for HTTP/3.

-The features discussed in the HTTP/3 specifications, such as the QPACK header, are not new features per se; they only make HTTP/2’s application-layer functionality compatible with the underlying QUIC transport.
+The features discussed in the HTTP3 specifications, such as the QPACK header, are not new features per se; they only make HTTP2's application-layer functionality compatible with the underlying QUIC transport.

-HTTP/2 needs at least two round-trips between the client and server to execute the handshake process: one for the TCP handshake for connection establishment and at least one for the TLS handshake for authentication (depending on the TLS version).
+HTTP2 needs at least two round-trips between the client and server to execute the handshake process: one for the TCP handshake for connection establishment and at least one for the TLS handshake for authentication (depending on the TLS version).

-As QUIC combines these two handshakes into one, HTTP/3 only needs one round-trip to establish a secure connection between the client and server.
+As QUIC combines these two handshakes into one, HTTP3 only needs one round-trip to establish a secure connection between the client and server.
 The result is faster connection setup and lower latency.

-• The encryption of HTTP/3 messages is not optional like with HTTP/2 and HTTP/1.1, but mandatory.
+- The encryption of HTTP/3 messages is not optional like with HTTP/2 and HTTP/1.1, but mandatory.
 With HTTP/3, all messages are sent via an encrypted connection by default.

-• QUIC integrates this with its own handshake for connection establishment, which replaces the TCP handshake.
+- QUIC integrates this with its own handshake for connection establishment, which replaces the TCP handshake.

-• As HTTP/3 messages are encrypted at the transport level, more information is secured than before:
+- As HTTP/3 messages are encrypted at the transport level, more information is secured than before:

-• In the HTTP/1.1 and HTTP/2 stacks, TLS runs in the application layer, so only the HTTP data is encrypted while the TCP headers are sent as plain text, which comes with some security risks.
+- In the HTTP/1.1 and HTTP/2 stacks, TLS runs in the application layer, so only the HTTP data is encrypted while the TCP headers are sent as plain text, which comes with some security risks.

-• In the HTTP/3 stack, TLS runs in the transport layer (inside QUIC), so not only the HTTP message is encrypted but most of the QUIC packet header too (except some flags and the connection ID — see later in the article).
+- In the HTTP/3 stack, TLS runs in the transport layer (inside QUIC), so not only the HTTP message is encrypted but most of the QUIC packet header too (except some flags and the connection ID — see later in the article).

 In short, HTTP/3 uses a more secure transport mechanism than the previous, TCP-based versions of HTTP.

-As you can see in the diagram below, QUIC keeps TLS v1.3’s content layer that includes the cryptographic keys but replaces the record layer (responsible for fragmenting the data into smaller blocks/records to prepare it for transmission) with its own transport functionality:
+As you can see in the diagram below, QUIC keeps TLS 1.3's content layer that includes the cryptographic keys but replaces the record layer (responsible for fragmenting the data into smaller blocks/records to prepare it for transmission) with its own transport functionality:

-TLS v1.3 vs QUIC cryptographic handshake diagrams Image source: RFC 9001
+Image source: RFC 9001

 0-RTT stands for zero round-trip time resumption, which is a new performance feature of the TLS protocol, introduced in version 1.3.